 - In some cases, car accident injury victims may have pre-existing injuries.
 Medical records may help to differentiate between injuries attributed to the crash and those that are separate and distinct.

-Understanding how to navigate the personal injury claim process is not easy without guidance from a knowledgeable legal professional.
-We are here to provide you with the help you need.
 We encourage you to get started today by checking out our free guide, Don’t Wreck Your Injury Claim!
 10 Rules of the Road to Win Your Accident Case in Missouri and Kansas.